makersacademy/chitter-challenge/README.md

+This is a partial solution.
+Simple program that allows user to see other users' Peeps on the Wall and post their own.
+No login, no logout, no signup.

+Login [-]
+Logout [-]
+Sign Up [-]
+Read Peeps [+]
+Leave Peeps [+]
+Peep time displayed [+]

 ### DATABASE SETUP
 - Connect to psql
-- Create the database using the psql command CREATE DATABASE bookmark_manager;
+- Create the database using the psql command `CREATE DATABASE chitter;`
-- Connect to the database using the pqsl command \c bookmark_manager;
+- Connect to the database using the psql command `\c chitter;`
-- Run the query we have saved in the file 01_create_bookmarks_table.sql
+- Run the query saved in the file 01_create_peeps_table.sql